On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Syntomic cohomology

-But, by \cite[Prop.
-5.15(i)]{KT}, the cohomology groups of $C$ are finitely generated $\mathfrak{N}$-modules.
-Hence, since $C$ is assumed to be represented by a bounded complex of projective $\mathfrak{N}$-modules, this implies, by a standard construction, that $C$ belongs to $D^{\rm perf}(\mathfrak{N})$, as required.\end{proof}
+To do this we note that, by assumption, $C$ is represented by a bounded complex of projective $\mathfrak{N}$-modules and, by \cite[Prop.
+5.15(i)]{KT}, all cohomology groups of $C$ are finitely generated over $\mathfrak{N}$.
+Taken together, these facts combine with a standard construction of resolutions to imply $C$ belongs to $D^{\rm perf}(\mathfrak{N})$, as required.\end{proof}